Home Recipes Second courses Children's menu or what to feed your child

 • butter or vegetable oil for greasing the baking sheet.

-2. Beat the fillet lightly and cut into slices about 3 cm wide.
+2. Lightly beat the fillet and cut into pieces about 3 cm wide.

-3. Take care of the breading: separate the beaten eggs, flour and crackers into three plates.
+3. Start breading: separate beaten eggs, flour and breadcrumbs into three plates.

-4. Take a piece of chicken, add a little salt and dip in the breading in the following sequence: flour-egg-croutons.
-Then you can re-dip it in the egg and in the crackers.
+4. Take a piece of chicken, add a little salt and dip it into the breading in the following sequence: flour-egg-crumbs.
+Then you can dip it in the egg and breadcrumbs again.

-5. Grease a baking sheet generously, place the nuggets on top of it and bake in the oven for 20-30 minutes.
-Adjust the baking temperature in the process, depending on the characteristics of your "oven".
+5. Generously grease a baking sheet with oil, place the nuggets on it and place in the oven for 20-30 minutes.
+Adjust the baking temperature during the process, depending on the characteristics of your “stove”.

 Leave a Reply